 This course is an in-depth study of human anatomy and physiology.
-Lab consists of animal organ dissections, tissue microscopy, blood typing, and other items.
+Lab consists of animal organ dissections, tissue microscopy, blood typing, analysis of bodily fluids, and other items.
 A preliminary investigation into the structure and functions of the human body.